olavr-dev/00_notes/js-basics.md

 `document.querySelector('.some-class')`

+This will select the first HTML element that has `class="some-class"` and return a single element.

+`document.querySelectorAll('.some-class')`

-This will select any HTML elements that has `class="some-class"`
+This will select all HTML elements that has `class="some-class"` and return an array.

+### Changing HTML element content with JavaScript

+Accessing the element and adding `.textContent` will let you replace the element's content with plain text.

+Accessing the element and adding `.innerHTML` will let you replace the element's content with a mix of plain text and new HTML elements.